 • Increase engagement in evidence-based advocacy programme

 While analyzing mobile phone data is a first step in understanding food shortages, the integration of data sources will allow the development community to more effectively identify the early warning signs of food insecurity.
-Satellite imagery, for example, can help map the location of crops and estimate crop yields.
+Satellite imagery, for example, can help map the location of crops and estimate crop yield.

 This data source integration will be supported by AIDA, a newly launched data platform built by Dalberg Data Insights in partnership with UNCDF.
 AIDA allows development partners and governments to access valuable data and provides them with the necessary support to transform this data into crucial insights to reach their development goals.